 - Recreational exposure to loud sounds such as that from use of personal audio devices at high volumes and for prolonged periods of time and regular attendance at concerts, nightclubs, bars and sporting events.
 Below is a chart showing the level of noise that we may come across on a daily basis and the danger it may pose to our hearing health.

-In honor of International Noise Awareness Day on April 24th, 2019, we’ve compiled a series of statistics and useful information related to the Dangers of Noise Pollution.
+In honor of the 25th International Noise Awareness Day on Wednesday, April 29, 2020, check out this series of statistics and useful information related to the Dangers of Noise Pollution.

 Share this Image On Your Site